spring-projects/spring-integration-samples/intermediate/stored-procedures-postgresql/README.md

 # Setup

-## Maven

-Please make sure you have *Maven* set up and that the project builds successfully using `mvn clean package`.

 ## PostgreSQL

 Please ensure that you can connect to a running instance of a *PostgreSQL server*.
 The sample was tested using **PostgreSQL v9.2.1**.